e-perl-NOAA/SAC-docker/README.md

 ## How to use this Docker image
 ### Simple Usage
 To use this Docker image locally you will need to have Docker Desktop installed on your computer (if you are with NMFS, this will likely involve IT).
-You can also use this image in Codespaces, although for that I recommend using the ss3 codespaces .devcontainer.json file rather than the docker image.
+You can also use this image in GitHub Codespaces.

 I suggest that you use the following workflow to pull and run this Dockerfile:
 - Run these commands in your terminal/command line: